MrVooDooNFT/x-twitter-dm-bulk-delete/README.md

 3. Close Developer Tools.
 4. Leave the X tab open.

-Do not refresh or close the X tab while the script is running.
+Do not refresh or close the X tab while you want the script to continue running.

-## Notes
+## Using Other Tabs While It Runs

 The X tab does not need to remain in the foreground.

-You can switch to another browser tab while the script continues running.
+You can switch to another browser tab and continue using your browser while the script runs.

 However: